Bridge Crane Types

 Top Running Bridge Crane Types

-Designed more for the heavier lifting in the range of 20 tons or more, top running cranes are less flexible and more perplex to use.
+Top running bridge cranes are designed more for the heavier lifting in the range of 20 tons or more, top running cranes are less flexible and more perplex to use.
 Top running crane runways are good for facilities that have low headroom, because the system moves above the runway which allows for extra headroom.
 A rail is installed on top of the runway beams, and the wheels ride on the rail rather than directly on the runway beams.

 Push/pull or hand chain bridge cranes are the most cost effective solution of the top running bridge crane options.
 This bridge crane style is limited to a 5 ton capacity due to the man power it would take to lift and/or move a load of that weight.
 To learn more click here.